 - Loss of inheritance they could have assembled had they lived an expected lifetime.

 - Medical bills related to the injury that resulted in the death

 In Texas, Exemplary Damages (known as punitive damages in other states) may be awarded if a fatality is caused by gross negligence or a willful act or omission.
 The intended purpose of awarding punitive damages is not to cover financial losses but to punish an individual or entity and deter similarly egregious behavior in the future.

 Common wrongful death incidents include:

 - Criminal Acts

 - Car Accidents

 In a wrongful death claim, damages awarded are based on the relationship to the deceased–the court or a jury determines the amounts and proportions if you have questions about the loss of a family member, talk with a preeminent rated and undefeated Houston wrongful death lawyer about your case.
 Call (281) 587-1111.

 Statute of Limitations for Filing a Texas Wrongful Death Claim

-Texas has a specific statute of limitations for filing a claim–two years unless one of the clearly defined exceptions apply.
-For more information and details, talk to an experienced Texas wrongful death lawyer at Baumgartner Law Firm
+Texas has a specific statute of limitations for filing a claim–two years unless one of the clearly defined exceptions applies.
+Talk to an experienced Texas wrongful death lawyer at Baumgartner Law Firm for more information and details.

 Settling A Claim